swanson/swanson.github.com/_posts/2011-06-18-startup-weekend-tip-tricks.md

 If you start worrying about prematurely optimizing database calls or scaling to thousands of concurrent connections, you will probably not get much done.
-You might have a solid architecture on the whiteboard (complete with load balances, message queues, multi-tiered caching, ... ), but nothing to do show at the all-important demo.
+You might have a solid architecture on the whiteboard (complete with load balancers, message queues, multi-tiered caching, ... ), but nothing to show at the all-important demo.
 It's okay if not everything works, focus on getting the core functionality done first and then polishing if there is time left.